 Greg Johnson explores STEM education and its connection to Dimension 1 of the Next Generation Science Standards and Project Based Learning.

 The National Consortium of Secondary STEM Schools (NCSSS) defines a STEM school as those schools that prepare students to be leaders in global innovation by engaging them in rigorous, relevant, and integrated learning experiences, with a science, technology, engineering, and mathematics focus and specialization that include authentic research school-wide.

-District in Ohio is becoming a national model of STEM innovation - Reynoldsburg schools has a K-12 STEM pipeline, high school career-based academies, college course work starting in the ninth grade, and utilizes blended learning.
+Reynoldsburg City Schools has a K-12 STEM pipeline, high school career-based academies, college course work starting in the ninth grade, and utilizes blended learning.